 - Classes include liberal arts and more in-depth dental assisting topics

 Read the dental assistant salary article to learn what you could make, plus find information on salary comparisons and information on job demand.

 Did you know that one of the factors that affects salaries is geographic location?

 Dental assistant salaries vary across the country, but here are some of the highest-paying states.
 Do you live in one of them?

 - North Dakota

 Many dental assistants go back to school to become dental hygienists.
 Due to additional education and added job responsibility, hygienists earn more than dental assistants.
-The median annual income for dental hygienists is $71,520
+According to The Bureau of Labor Statistics (BLS), the median annual income for dental hygienists is $72,910.

 Wavering between dental and medical careers?

 Medical assistants can earn a median income of $31,540, while physical therapist assistants and aides earn $45,290.
 Pharmacy technicians bring in a median income of $30,920.
 Surgical technologists earn a median pay of $45,160.